carpentries-incubator/reproducible-publications-quarto/_episodes/04-good-project.md

 ![directory tree](../fig/04-directory-tree.png)

-> ## Exercise: Take a few minutes to look through the workshop project files
+> ## Challenge 4.1: Take a few minutes to look through the workshop project files
 >
 > Please take some time to look through the project files.
 Either the screenshot above, or you may browse the files on GitHub at <[https://github.com/UCSBCarpentry/Reproducible-rmd](https://github.com/UCSBCarpentry/Reproducible-rmd)>.
 What do each of the directories (folders) contain?
 What is their purpose?
 >